KynanPR/nc-be-news/README.md

 ## My Hosted Verson

 You can access and use the api here - https://nc-news-29kn.onrender.com/api

+Please not that this is running on a free tier of Render so after a short period of inactivity the service gets slept.
+Expect to wait up to a minute on first access for it to be spun back up